 Funeral and Memorial Services

-It’s often seen as easier to not have a funeral or memorial service, and its certainly seen as a less expensive alternative.
+It is some people's opinion that it may be easier to not have a funeral or memorial service.
+Not having a funeral or memorial is certainly reduces a family's costs.
 But in all our years of experience helping families through this difficult time, we can honestly say an easier, cheaper path is not always the better one.
 Grief experts all agree: a funeral or memorial experience plays a critical role in helping family and friends heal after the loss of a loved one.
 Without that chance to come together, to draw support from family and friends, to cry and laugh, to reminisce about all the great times together and to remember a wonderful life lived, a void will be left that extends the grieving process.

 Create Healing Experiences